The Marshall-Brennan Constitutional Literacy Project

 If you have questions about the UNM Chapter, please contact:

-- Matthew Bernstein, Co-director of UNM law school's Marshall Brennan Program
+- Eduardo García, Director of UNM law school's Marshall Brennan Program